DomainDemo: a dataset of domain-sharing activities among different demographic groups on Twitter: Methods

 TargetSmart provides two measures of partisanship: party registration and inferred partisanship.
 Party registration information in voter files is self-reported and aligns well with survey self-reporting~\citep{Ansolabehere_Hersh_2017}.
 However, this information is unavailable for 20 states (AL, AR, GA, HI, IL, IN, MI, MN, MO, MS, MT, ND, OH, SC, TN, TX, VA, VT, WA, and WI) in the TargetSmart data, which account for 42.7\% of the Twitter users in our panel.
 When categorizing party registration information, we treat values for users in the 20 aforementioned states as missing.
-For other states, users registered as ``Democrat'' and ``Republican'' are coded accordingly.
+For the other 30 states and the District of Columbia, users registered as ``Democrat'' and ``Republican'' are coded accordingly.
 Due to variations in the classification of independent registered voters by state, we group individuals listed as ``Independent,'' ``No party,'' or ``Unaffiliated'' into a single ``Independent'' category.
 Members of minor parties, such as the Green Party and the Libertarian Party, are categorized as ``Other.''

-Based on party registration and other indicators, TargetSmart infers the probability of each person voting Democrat.
-An evaluation from the Pew Research Center suggests this inferred partisanship is reasonably accurate~\citep{pew2018commercial}.
+Based on party registration and other indicators, TargetSmart infers the probability of all individuals in all 50 states and the District of Columbia voting Democrat.
 We categorize individuals as Republican (0-0.35), Independent (0.35-0.65), and Democrat (0.65-1) using TargetSmart's recommended thresholds to generate the inferred partisanship.
 For our data release and analysis, we use inferred partisanship as the primary measure since it covers all users (referred to as ``party'' hereafter).
-Additionally, we provide party registration information as a secondary measure (referred to as ``party registration'' hereafter), as it offers useful insights for certain analyses.
+Additionally, we provide party registration information as a secondary measure (referred to as ``party registration'' or ``partyreg'' hereafter), as it conveys a slightly different signal and offers useful insights for certain analyses.

 Missing values in all dimensions are coded as ``Unknown.''